janisthx/DSA4262---dna1234/README.md

 4. Output Generation
 Predictions are saved to an output directory in a structured format (CSV) and the results can be used for downstream analysis or visualizations.

-For a detailed guide on running the pipeline and generating predictions, please see [Section 3: Installation Guide](#3-installation-guide) and [Section 4: Run Pipeline](#4-run-pipeline).
+For a detailed guide on running the pipeline and generating predictions, please see [Section 3: Installation Guide](#3-installation-guide) and [Section 4: Predict m6A Pipeline](#4-predict-m6a-pipeline).

-Below is a visual overview of the pipeline workflow:
+Below is a visual overview of the prediction pipeline workflow:
 ![Pipeline Overview](pipeline_overview.png)